Prevent vocal cord damage and protect your singing voice by drinking the right liquids

 - Voice overuse, such as in the case of teachers and trainers.
-They use their voices the whole day and they have to talk loudly all the time.
-This makes the vocal folds extremely irritated because they are extremely stretched and pulled when breath is being produced together with the sounds.
+They use their voices the whole day, and they have to speak loudly all the time.
+This makes the vocal folds extremely irritated because they are extremely stretched and pulled when the breath is being produced together with the sounds.
 Also, the muscles of the vocal cords become stiff because of over-activity.

 This is because the lower notes in your voice do not require much work from the vocals than the higher notes do.
-In order to hit a higher note you will need more effort in order to perform this vs the lower notes which do not require a lot of effort.
+To hit a higher note, you will need more effort to perform this vs. the lower notes which do not require a lot of effort.

 See more questions like this: Just wanted to know to improve my vocal high notes voice